 NORTON SHORES, Mich. — An autopsy shows that a western Michigan police officer had the prescription antidepressant paroxetine and caffeine in his system at the time his patrol car crashed into a tree.

 MLive.com reports Friday that a Michigan State Police report obtained through a Freedom of Information Act request says Norton Shores officer Jonathan Ginka’s blood tested positive for the substances.

 Paroxetine is used to treat depression, anxiety disorders and obsessive-compulsive disorder.

-Norton Shores Officer Jonathan Ginka was traveling at 46 mph and didn’t brake until the last second before his cruiser struck a tree, killing him.
-State police on Friday released findings about the May 10 crash.
+Ginka was traveling at 46 mph and didn’t brake until the last second before his cruiser struck the tree on May 10, killing him.
+He was wearing a seat belt.
 His death was ruled accidental.

 State police said last month that the cause of the crash remained unknown.